coloria-dev/color-data/witt/witt/README.md

 better global predictions than the local (x,y,Y)-ellipsoid formulae.
 The results may be used for more detailed modeling of colour-difference formulae and for tolerance settings at different ranges of colour difference.

+### ATTENTION
+The original data for Yellow (first column) is [.3810, .4202, 32.93].
+The Y value is completely out of place though and appear to be an error.
+Set it to NaN.